lightning/bolts/01-messaging.md

 #### Requirements

 A node sending a `ping` message:
-  - SHOULD set `ignored` to 0s,
+  - SHOULD set `ignored` to 0s.
-    - but MUST NOT set `ignored` to sensitive data such as secrets or portions of initialized memory.
+  - MUST NOT set `ignored` to sensitive data such as secrets or portions of initialized memory.
   - if it doesn't receive a corresponding `pong`:
     - MAY terminate the network connection,